jeffrose/emitter/docs/API.md

 ### Emitter.prototype.until

-Adds a listeners for the specified event `type` until the `listener` returns `true`.
+Adds a listeners for the specified event `type` that will be triggered *until* the `listener` returns `true`.
 If no `type` is given the listener will be triggered any event `type`.

 No checks are made to see if the `listener` has already been added.
 Multiple calls passing the same combination `type` and `listener` will result in the `listener` being added multiple times.

 ####`Emitter.prototype.until( listener ) -> Emitter`